 Upon unboxing the B&O, one will be greeted with a special unconventional kind of welcome.
-Its box require a delicate touch to open, revealing a pair of leather-scented H8 that it houses.
-Then by pulling two GT3 RS strings will get you accessories that comes as standard, real mysterious.
-We decided to go for the more sophisticated space grey/brown combination since the gold alternative looks chinzy.
+Its box requires a delicate touch to open, revealing a pair of leather-scented H8 that it houses.
+Then by pulling two GT3 RS strings will get you accessories that come as standard, real mysterious.
+We decided to go for the more sophisticated space grey/brown combination since the gold alternative looks chintzy.

 Up high to down low

 Dubious build quality

 It was then left to charge to full health before being hooked up to an iPad Air then played over Bluetooth.
 The results were extremely close leaving the mind boggled.
 Tunes played through the B&O H8 are incredibly detailed with excellent sound separation accompanied by a healthy amount of bass.